Crassula coccinea aka Red Crassula

 Red Crassula

-How to care for Red Crassula
+How difficult is it to take care of Red Crassula

 Even if you don't have a green thumb, you can successfully care for Red Crassula due to its easy-going nature.